victornas91/victornas91/README.md

 <img alt="Elf" width="200px" src=img/elftale1.gif/>

 ---
 15+ years working with IT, mainly support, infrastructure and as an ESL for brazilians.
 Now also 5+ years as a public servant that started as an Adm Agent, now an IT Manager and Cloud Admin that oversees operations related to more than 3000 people.

-Parallel to that I also do freelance projects and research on topics on:
+Parallel to that I also do freelance projects and research for more than 5 years on topics such as:

-- Machine Learning for 4.0 Industry, Games, Finance and Physics.
+- Machine Learning for 4.0 Industry (Industrial Automation, Machine Vision, Embedded AI), Games and  Finance.
 - Software Development for 3d Websites, IoT and Mobile Apps (including Android Auto).
-- Consulting for Pentesting, Information Gathering and Surveillance.
+- Pentesting, Information Gathering and Surveillance.
+- Mechanical Engineering (Robotics, Additive Manufacture, CAD, Automotive).
+- Aeronautical Engineering (Jet Propulsion, Electronics for Aerospace, Telemetry, Flight Simulation).
+- Electrical Engineering (Electromechanics, Batteries, Renewable Energy).
+- Physics (Semiconductor Physics, Optics, Electromagnetism).

 Skills:
 - Python, C, C#, Typescript, Assembly x86 / ARM / 8051 / 6502